tezedge/tezedge-docs/contents/get-started/quick-start.md

 Quick Start
 ===========

-The purpose of this project is to implement a secure, trustworthy, open-source Tezos node in Rust.
+The purpose of the TezEdge project is to create a secure, trustworthy, open-source Tezos node written in Rust.
-In addition to implementing a new node, the project seeks to maintain and improve the Tezos node wherever possible.
+In addition to creating a new node, TezEdge also seeks to maintain and improve the Tezos node wherever possible.

 Docker
 ------------